ARTICLE

 - The Popess II includes the representation of a demonic serpent offering an apple from one of the columns, which is supported by a black sphynx that, at the same time, represents the female side in life.

-- The Chariot VII clearly opposes spirituality to sensuality, and thinks of them as two impels in human nature, which have to be controlled and harmonized.
-This is represented by two horses, one white and the other one black, one of them oriented upwards and the other downwards, with tails forming a kind of winged seed when joined.
+- The Chariot VII clearly opposes spirituality to sensuality, and thinks of them as two mpulses in human nature, which have to be controlled and harmonized.
+This is represented by two horses, one white and the other one black, one of them oriented upwards and the other downwards, with tails forming a kind of a winged seed when joined.

-- Temperance XIV shows again the separation of sexes in the colors and symbols drawn on the vessels (Sun and golden for male, Moon and silver for female); the winged figure holding them is androgynous, which means the union of opposites happens in spiritual spheres, after ascending, and not in the mundane, sensual and physical experience.
+- Temperance XIV shows again the separation of sexes in the colors and symbols drawn on vessels (Sun and golden for male, Moon and silver for female); the winged figure holding them is androgynous, which means the union of opposites happens in spiritual spheres, after ascending, and not in the mundane, sensual and physical experience.

 Major arcana